 As well as yew and European beech, the woodland features oaks, ash, coppiced hazel and sweet chestnut.
 A range of impressive fungi thrive on the woodland’s decaying matter.
 A rare species of flat bark beetle depends on the beech trees and is known from just a handful of sites in the UK.

 We have reintroduced traditional cattle grazing to conserve this site's special downland flora and fauna, characteristic of the South Downs National Park.
-Cattle can be found grazing at the site from July to December.

 When out and about in the countryside, please be Tick-Aware.
 Find NHS guidelines about Lyme’s disease and tick awareness.